dilshankarunarathne/herb-classifier-backend/README.md

 plants used in Sri Lankan traditional home remedies, which can be accessed as a mobile application.

-1. A user can search what herbal plants can be medicinally useful for a certain illness / disease.
+1. A user can search what herbal plants can be medicinally useful for a certain illness / disease, and vice-versa.
+2.

 ## Installation